 – I am doing well thank you.
 Congratulation.

-– Good luck to you.
-Jesus said as he disappeared.
+– Yes, be good and good luck to you both.
+Jesus said smiling as he disappeared.

-Madeleine was no more a ghost, she was levitating in front of me, smiling.
+You were no more a ghost, you were levitating in front of me, smiling.

-“I know Richard, but for now, let’s read that diary together.
-I will share your mind and your eyes and will comfort you in the saddest moments.”
+“I know Richard, thank you for asking Jesus that favor, now, let’s read that diary together.
+I will share your mind and your eyes, I will comfort you in the saddest moments.”

 “All right, let’s do it.”
 I replied as I opened the diary.